PatBall1/detectree2/docs/source/contributing.rst

     git add -u  # e.g
     git commit -m "your message"

+If tests do not pass, correct errors and then do ``git add -u`` again so that changes are staged.

 If it is desirable to avoid pre-commit hooks::

     git commit -m "your message" --no-verify